 Excel will now display the arguments for the IF function underneath the cell, or the formula bar, depending on where the user is working.
-The argument that will be bolded will be the logical\test, which has already been completed with the AND function.
-To enter in to the second portion, value\if\true, of the expression, move the cursor to the far right of the AND function, after the closed bracket and type in a comma.
+The argument that will be bolded will be the logical_test, which has already been completed with the AND function.
+To enter in to the second portion, value_if_true, of the expression, move the cursor to the far right of the AND function, after the closed bracket and type in a comma.

-6 Enter in what is to be done if the AND function is true, then type a comma to get to the last portion of the IF function, the value\if\false.
+6 Enter in what is to be done if the AND function is true, then type a comma to get to the last portion of the IF function, the value_if_false.

-When all arguments have been fulfilled, hit the type in a closed bracket to complete the Note: Users may hit the Enter key to complete the function, which may result in the following error; This error is just notifying the user that the last closed bracket is missing.
+When all arguments have been fulfilled, hit the type in a closed bracket to complete the is missing.
 By accepting this error, Excel will insert the closed bracket to complete the function.